rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/string.md

 end
 ```

-Then as PoC, I've used the same previous one \(after updating String class on-the-fly in the same script\)
+Then as a PoC, I've used the same previous PoC code \(after updating String class on-the-fly in the same script\)

 ```ruby
 #!/usr/bin/env ruby